parasol-framework/parasol/readme.md

 ## 3. Build Process

-We recommend using GCC to build the framework on most platforms.
-On Windows we use Visual Studio to compile 'pure' builds for release, but you can also use MSYS2 and MinGW as a GCC build environment.
+GCC is our recommended build tool for most platforms.
+On Windows we use Visual Studio C++ to compile release builds, but you also have the option of using MSYS2 and MinGW as a GCC build environment.
 Targeting Android (experimental) will require Cygwin.

 ### 3.1 Linux Builds (GCC)